Quinn Insurance inquiry hears board was unaware of €1.2bn of guarantees

 Quinn Insurance went into administration in 2010.

-An inquiry into suspected regulatory breaches by two former Quinn Insurance Limited (QIL) director heard on Tuesday that subsidiaries of the company provided guarantees against €1.2 billion of bank loans to the company’s parent, Quinn Group, more than a decade ago without the knowledge of the insurer’s full board.
+An inquiry into alleged regulatory breaches by two former Quinn Insurance Limited (QIL) directors heard on Tuesday that subsidiaries of the company provided guarantees against €1.2 billion of loans taken out by its parent, Quinn Group, more than a decade ago without the knowledge of the insurer’s full board.

+While there are minutes of meetings purportedly giving rise to the guarantees, Eoin McCullough, senior counsel, of the legal practitioner team assisting the inquiry, said that evidence will show that no such meetings took place.

-The two men concerned are Liam McCaffrey, former chief executive of Quinn Group and one-time director of QIL, and Kevin Lunney, who was also a director of both companies at the time of the alleged contraventions.
+The two men subject to the inquiry are Liam McCaffrey, former chief executive of Quinn Group and one-time director of QIL, and Kevin Lunney, who was also a director of both companies at the time of the alleged contraventions between 2005 and 2008.

 “What is certainly not in dispute is the following: the persons concerned never told the other members of the QIL board or the investment committee of the proposal to enter into the guarantees - or the fact that the guarantees were entered into,” Mr McCullough said.